The Differences Between csImageFile and csXImage

 Chestysoft offer image manipulation components, csImageFile and csXImage, and they produce very similar results.
 They have been produced for different purposes and the differences between them are explained here.

-csXImage is an OCX control which means that it has a visual interface.
+csXImage is an ActiveX control which means that it has a visual interface.
 It can be used within a visual programming environment such as Visual Basic where it can be dropped onto a form and is visible.
 Properties can be set at design time, as well as in the programme code. csImageFile is a COM object, does not have a visual interface and is in the form of a DLL.
 It can be made to work within a visual programming environment, but some effort is involved.
 A description of how to do this is provided here.

 Licensing